Fuzzy Sets#

 str

-class ex_fuzzy.fuzzy_sets.gaussianFS(name, membership_parameters, domain)[source]#
+class ex_fuzzy.fuzzy_sets.gaussianFS(name, membership_parameters, domain=None)[source]#

 Bases: FS